davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ### intentMapping
 - **type**: array
-- **description**: contains an array of abstract intent objects that can be used to navigate through micro frontends through the [LuigiClient linkManager.navigate()](luigi-client-api.md#navigate) method.
+- **description**: contains an array of abstract intent objects that can be used to navigate through micro frontends through the [AppLaunchpadClient linkManager.navigate()](applaunchpad-client-api.md#navigate) method.
 The attributes contained in each intent object of the array are abstract notations which can be used to define the target mapping of your desired intent navigation in a semantic way.
 Check our [Advanced Scenarios](advanced-scenarios.md) page for an example.
 - **attributes**:
   - **semanticObject**(string): may represent a business entity such as a sales order or a product.
 It enables navigating to such entities in an abstract implementation-independent way.
 It can only only contain alphanumerical characters.
   - **action**(string): defines an operation, i.e.: `display`, `approve` or `edit`.
 The operation is intended to be performed on a **semanticObject** such as a sales order or a certain product.
 It can only contain alphanumerical characters but also the underscore character.
   - **pathSegment**(string): represents the target of the navigation.
-In order to use it as a target link, it has to be defined under navigation nodes in the Luigi configuration.
+In order to use it as a target link, it has to be defined under navigation nodes in the AppLaunchpad configuration.
   - **externalLink**(object): used to resolve the intent to an external link.
 This parameter is optional.
 When used, the **pathSegment** parameter is ignored.
     - **attributes**:
       - **url**(string): URL the intent gets resolved to.